 I haven’t tested that yet.
 But I think it might make it gummy.
 Sweet potato flour will work better.

 Absolutely, but carob is much sweeter than cacao.
-Up sweetener to 3 tsp if using cacao.
+If using cacao add an extra tsp of sweetener.

 A mashed banana works too!